 - e.
-Click OK.

-- f.
-Save the integration point.

-- 5. Run the job manually to see if the integration job works properly:

-- a.
-To push all the relevant data for the job, click the All Data Synchronization button (or Full Synchronization). - b.
-To push only the changes in the data since the job last executed, click the Changes Synchronization button (or Delta Synchronization). - The job is in Running status.
+Click OK. - f.
+Save the integration point. - 5.
+Run the job manually to see if the integration job works properly: - a.
+To push all the relevant data for the job, click the Full Synchronization button. - b.
+To push only the changes in the data since the job last executed, click the Delta Synchronization button. - 6.
+The job is in Running status.
 Wait for the job to complete; click the Refresh button multiple times as needed until the job is completed.